 These two aircraft are the newest, top of the line and most appealing to customers in the aviation industry.
 Least to say these two aircraft are the big money makers and pilots all over the world love flying these aircraft more than any other.

-I'm going to be talking about the A380 today.
 According to the Airbus website, it is the world's largest aircraft and can hold 525 passengers in a normal seating (1st class, business class and economy class,) and because it has an upper deck it provides more than 50% more floor surface than the competition.
 The A380 will come in two different versions, one for airlines (A380-800,) and one for cargo (A380F).
 For this blog I'm going to looking at the A380-800.

 The A380 has a range of 8,300 nm...thats over 9500 miles and has a fuel capacity of 85,472 gallons.